Minds On

 In this learning activity, you will be investigating several key treaties of relevance to Indigenous Peoples between 1800 and 1850.

-Begin by filling out the first two sections of the following graphic organizer based on what you believe you already know about treaties, and what you wonder about treaties.
-At the end of this learning activity, you will return to this organizer and complete the final three sections.
+Begin by filling out the first two sections of the following Know-Wonder-Learn (KWL) chart based on what you believe you already know about treaties, and what you wonder about treaties.
+At the end of this learning activity, you will return to this KWL chart and complete the final three sections.

-Complete My Predictions activity in your notebook, in the following fillable and printable document, or in a method of your choice.
+Complete the KWL chart activity in your notebook, in the following fillable and printable document, or in a method of your choice.

-Press the ‘Activity’ button to access the My Predictions.
+Press the Activity button to access the KWL chart.

 Action